Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 - Implement the config validation functionality as a flag of the `sync` command (`sync --[no]-validate`).
     - Pros:
-        - Can be enabled by default to decrease the number of errors related to the invalid config files.
+        - Can be enabled by default to decrease the number of errors related to invalid config files.
     - Cons:
         - No ability to validate just a config file without performing synchronization.
-        - Validation may require additional permissions that are not essential for the synchronization.
+        - Validation process may need extra permissions that are not essential for the synchronization.